baublet/lagniappe/README.md

 ### Commands

 Commands are classes that let you run asynchronous commands from the command line of the user's computer.
 They are configured to allow you to pipe the output to a command window with trivial effort.
-These commands are run in a different thread than the main Electron thread, so should not block your application's rendering.
+These commands are run in a different thread than the main Electron thread, and will not block your application's rendering.

 They return promises, allowing you to chain commands in a sequence.
 Have a long string of commands to run one after the other?
-Check out the `CommandSequence` class for information on how to do that.
+Check out the `CommandSequence` class for information on how to do that, or see the example below.

 #### Example Command